-At the time of publishing, there are no BGA alerts for the River Murray in South Australia, however, a marine algal bloom (non-BGA) is evident in the south Coorong.
+At the time of publishing, there are no BGA alerts for the River Murray in South Australia.

 SA Water routinely monitors the quality of several public water resources for microbiological (eg blue green algae, E. coli, protozoa) and chemical levels and provides results to SA Health.
 In the event that a health risk to the public is identified, a health advice will be issued on the SA Health website - Water quality alerts page.